Multifractality in critical neural field dynamics: Model and multifractal formalism

 \subsection{Landau-Ginzburg theory for cortical dynamics}

-The model simulated is derived from the Landau-Ginzburg field theory applied to the Wilson-Cowan neural mass model, as first proposed in \cite{Santo2018}:
+The model simulated is derived from the Landau-Ginzburg field theory applied to the Wilson-Cowan neural mass model, as first proposed in~\cite{Santo2018}:

-The activity $\rho$ corresponds to the excitatory neural activity term in the Wilson-Cowan equations, of which the third-order Taylor expansion has been kept, revealing the simplest formulation of a differential equation with a first-order phase transition.
-The ``resources'' term $R$ represents inverse inhibitory neural activity.
-Since it evolves at a much slower time scale than $\rho$ ($\tau_R \gg 1, \ \tau_D \gg 1)$, it can be understood as the quasi self-organized control parameter of the excitatory field equation.
-Together, these coupled field equations reproduce the self-organized critical oscillation behavior \cite{Buendia2020}, where neural oscillations emerge in a synchronisation phase transition, concurrently with power-law scaling avalanches.
+The activity $\rho$ corresponds to the excitatory neural activity term in the Wilson-Cowan equations, of which the third-order Taylor expansion has been retained, revealing the simplest formulation of a differential equation with a first-order phase transition. \changepre{The ``resources'' term $R$ acts on $\rho$ as the opposite of inhibitory neural activity ($\mathrm{d}\rho/\mathrm{d}R>0$), yet its effective action is still to reduce activity based on recent firing activity.} Since it evolves at a much slower time scale than $\rho$ ($\tau_R \gg 1, \ \tau_D \gg 1)$, it can be understood as the quasi self-organized control parameter of the excitatory field equation.
+Together, these coupled field equations reproduce the self-organized critical oscillation behavior~\cite{Buendia2020}, where neural oscillations emerge in a synchronization phase transition, concurrently with avalanches displaying power-law scaling.
 We investigate the phase transition by varying $\tau_D$ as our control parameter, which in the mean-field approximation controls the bifurcation from a limit cycle to bistable dynamics.

-Figure~\ref{fig:model} (b) showcases the transition from a down state ($\tau_D\leqslant80$) with intermittent synchronous activity, to an up state containing oscillations ($\tau_D>100$) displaying continuous asynchronous activity.
-In between the down phase and the critical point lies a bistable phase, where the dynamics of the Wilson-Cowan model alternate between synchronous spiking and asynchronous oscillations \cite{Alvankar2023}.
+Fig.~\ref{fig:model} (b-c) presents the transition from a subcritical, absorbing down state of zero activity interrupted by intermittent synchronous activity ($\tau_D\leqslant80$), to a supercritical up state containing oscillations ($\tau_D>100$) showing continuous asynchronous activity.
+In between the down phase and the critical point lies a bistable phase, where the dynamics of the Wilson-Cowan model alternates between synchronous spiking and asynchronous oscillations~\cite{AlvankarGolpayegan2023BistabilityModel}.

-Simulations of the model were carried using a discrete version of the equations, approximating the fields with 2D square lattices, with edges of size $N$ and toroidal boundary conditions (Figure~\ref{fig:model} (a)).
+Simulations of the model were carried out using a discrete version of the equations, approximating the fields with 2D square lattices, with edges of size $N$ and toroidal boundary conditions~(cf. Fig.~\ref{fig:model} (a)).